Connector + MCP Incident Response Commander

 Difficulty advanced

-Target models: claude-sonnet, claude-opus, gpt-5-codex
+Target models: claude-sonnet, claude-opus, gpt

 Variables: {{incident_summary}} {{service_context}} {{signals}} {{connected_systems}} {{write_targets}} {{safety_constraints}} {{sla_targets}}